JstnMcBrd/ray-tracer/README.md

 progress-bar=1 # True
 ```

-You may still pass the arguments through the command prompt, and your `.env` values will be ignored.
+You may still pass arguments through the command prompt, and your `.env` values will be ignored.

 ## Output